MarcusMartins38/SistemaDeColeta-NLW01/README.md

 ## Intro

+**Obs: I did some changes, applying some my ideias, to be , in some way, different of others and to improve some of my skills.
+Probably I will do some more changes hehe**

 Next Level Week is a new event to discover **the power of some technologies and tools, learn new concepts and get new skills**.
 During this intense week, we get access to content **focused on the practice** of technologies that are used by big companies like Facebook, Netflix, Airbnb and many others.
 Besides having access to an **exclusive community** with Rocketseat instructors and thousands of other developers.
 The main technologies used in this event:

 - Node.js for back-end;